-3D Formats Features/Typical Usage ABC (Alembic) Alembic is an open, interchange framework designed for VFX content production pipelines.
-DAE (Collada) Loads in a large number of DCC tools and rendering engines with support for asset-instancing, layered-textures & file-referencing.
-DATASMITH (Unreal) The Unreal Engine (Datasmith) exporter provides simple data transfer from CityEngine into the Unreal Engine Editor.
+3D format Description ABC (Alembic) An open, interchange framework designed for VFX content production pipelines.
+DAE (COLLADA) Loads a large number of DCC tools and rendering engines with support for asset instancing, layered textures, and file referencing.
+DATASMITH (Unreal and Twinmotion) Provides simple data transfer from CityEngine into the Unreal Engine Editor and Twinmotion.
 It supports modern materials (PBR) as well as geometry instancing.
-DWG (Autodesk) Autodesk DWG is a proprietary 3D geometry format native to Autodesk AutoCAD.
-Even though it doesn't have modern material support it is widely used in the BIM and CAD industries.
-FBX (Autodesk) Provides export into Autodesk Maya, 3ds Max, MotionBuilder and other DCC tools equipped with an FBX importer.
-It Includes support for layered textures (multi-textures) and per-texture UVW transformations (scale, translation, rotation). glTF (Khronos Group) A recent JSON-based 3d geometry delivery format.
-It supports modern materials (PBR) as well as geometry instancing and is supported by many desktop- and web-apps.
+DWG (Autodesk) A proprietary 3D geometry format native to Autodesk AutoCAD.
+It doesn't have modern material support but is widely used in the BIM and CAD industries.
+FBX (Autodesk) Provides export into Autodesk Maya, 3ds Max, MotionBuilder, and other DCC tools equipped with an FBX importer.
+It Includes support for layered textures (multitexture) and per-texture UVW transformations (scale, translation, and rotation). glTF (Khronos Group) A recent JSON-based 3D geometry delivery format.
+It supports modern materials (PBR) as well as geometry instancing and is supported by many desktop and web apps.
 Currently it is the recommended exchange format for new projects.
-IFC (buildingSMART) buildingSMART IFC is an open-source 3D geometry exchange format to describe building elements.
+IFC (buildingSMART) An open-source 3D geometry exchange format used to describe building elements.
 It is mainly used in the BIM and CAD industries to store project information for design, procurement, and construction phases as well as reference for operations.
 CityEngine only supports version 2x3.
-OBJ (Wavefront) Transfer models with solid coloring or single texture layers to any DCC tool or rendering engine.
-The Material definitions are exported into accompanying MTL files.
+OBJ (Wavefront) Transfers models with solid coloring or single texture layers to a DCC tool or rendering engine.
+The material definitions are exported into accompanying .mtl files.
 It does not support instancing.
-USD (Universal Scene Description) USD is able to efficiently and flexibly store very large CityEngine scenes with minimal loss of information which makes it suitable as an interchange format for further processing in VFX pipelines.